 At MPO we are a keen advocate of safe vaginal births.
 Where appropriate we offer vaginal delivery of twin pregnancies and in pregnancy following cesarean section (VBAC).

-Dr Griffin and Dr Roberts endeavour to be available to their patients wherever possible.
+Dr Griffin, Dr Roberts and Dr Swanson endeavour to be available to their patients wherever possible.
 They live locally to the hospital and can attend at short notice.
 If they are not available cover will be provided by one of the Peninsula obstetricians; Dr Keith How, Dr Andy Griffiths, Dr Petra Porter, Dr David Luiz or Dr Melwyn D’Mello.